 The Ike are shorter and slighter than us.
 Adults are 120 and 150 centimetres tall and weigh around 40 to 50 kilogrammes.
 They are built for tree-climbing.
 They are agile and have great upper body strength.

-Their torsos are a little longer than their legs, so to aid balance, they have evolved large flexible feet and a wide-legged stance.
+Their legs are long to aid climbing.
+To aid balance, they have evolved large flexible feet and a wide-legged stance.
 Their hips are more flexible than ours, so their leg movements are less restricted.
 They walk with a rolling gait.

 Feet and hands are also long with five long digits on each, including opposable thumbs and big toes.
 The Ike can, therefore, grasp things with both hands and feet.
 Their fingers curve when at rest whilst ours straighten out.
 This makes it easier for them to grip branches.

 The heads of Earthly humans may be round, square, oval or long.
-Amongst the Ike, heads are usually long, though some are round and others shaped like an inverted triangle.
+Amongst the Ike, heads are usually long.
+Some are round and others shaped like an inverted triangle (though not so angular).

 Hair is always black and straight.
 They have less body hair than we do.
 Eyes have an East Asian shape.
-They may have blue, green, yellow or brown irises.
+Irises may be indigo, blue, cyan, green, yellow or brown.
+Brown and blue are commonest.
 Ears are pointy and stick out somewhat.
 Nails resemble talons.

 As befits forest dwellers, the Ike have a better sense of smell than us and better hearing.
 Their eyesight though is worse than ours.
 They cannot see so well long distance and are less tolerant of strong light.